shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 - Bayesian methods
 _____

-This is an independent part of my [blog series](https://towardsdatascience.com/data-science-for-analytical-minds-introduction-8900b8d2477f)curated especially for people from non-technical backgrounds like economics, statistics, mathematics, physics etc.
+This is the 3rd part of my blog series, [Data science for analytical minds](https://towardsdatascience.com/data-science-for-analytical-minds-introduction-8900b8d2477f) on starting with statistics and machine learning, especially for people from non-technical backgrounds like economics, statistics, mathematics, physics etc.

 Checkout its 👉 [introductory blog](https://medium.com/@Shilpa9a/statistical-machine-learning-in-python-b095d4af36dd) & [data quality & cleaning blog](https://towardsdatascience.com/dirty-data-quality-assessment-cleaning-measures-39efb90ad734).
 This is the 3rd part of the series focusing on statistics & ML basics.